saxena-rishabh/On-the-plague-trail-HackerEarth-Machine-Learning-challenge/README.md

 # On-the-plague-trail-HackerEarth-Machine-Learning-challenge
-This repository contains the solution for the [On The Plague Trail](https://www.hackerearth.com/challenges/competitive/on-the-plague-trail-hackerearth-machine-learning-challenge/) hackathon arranged by HackerEarth between May 18, 2019, 06:30 AM IST to Jun 16, 2019, 11:30 AM IST
+This repository contains the solution for the [On The Plague Trail](https://www.hackerearth.com/challenges/competitive/on-the-plague-trail-hackerearth-machine-learning-challenge/) hackathon arranged by HackerEarth between May 18, 2019, 06:30 AM IST to Jun 16, 2019, 11:30 AM IST.
 Public Leaderboard | Private Leaderboard
 ------------------ | -------------------
 99.60839 | 89.64987